Elora-Cloud/vite-plugin-markdown-it/README.md

 # vite-plugin-markdown-it

-A use vitePress theme plugin for Vite.
+A use markdown-it theme plugin for Vite.

 ## Install